chipcullen/chipcullen_com/src/posts/2026-04-20-the-need-for-importance-and-ai.md

 I've had a hard time putting my finger on *why* exactly.
 It was deeper than a threat to my individual job.
 What was it?

-*AI has fundamentally threatened our sense of importance.*
+***AI has fundamentally threatened our sense of importance.***

 Now that I've said it out loud, I fear it's akin to saying "water is wet".
-But it helped me put a name to the blah feeling that I've had for a few years now.
+But it helped *me* put a name to the blah feeling that I've had for a few years now.

 My early career was during the age when everyone told you "learn to code", "coding is the future!", etc. And I did - I largely taught myself to code HTML, CSS and JavaScript.
 And for a long time, that has made me useful and important.
 I was the builder of a lot of projects that I look back on with pride. *I* did that.
-It was a craftsman's pride.
+It is a craftsman's pride.

-During that period, working in tech, specifically on the web - was exciting and fun.
+Working in tech, specifically on the web - was exciting and fun.
 Every day something new came on the horizon, and it was fun to learn.
+The more we learned, the more important we were. *We*, the coders, were the ones who could make things happen.

+For good or ill, that's no longer the case.

+People with no coding experience can build applications that they could have only dreamed of before.
+Questions of quality aside, that's the reality. *We*, the coders, are now *not* the only ones who can make things happen.
+Anyone can.

+**Simply being able to write code is not as important as it was only a few years ago.**

+## What to do about it?

+That is a great question.
+I'm still casting about for answers.
+The point of the post is that I've been able to put a name to the problem.
+First thoughts:

+- Re-think what makes you important.
+- Do you believe it?
+- How do you communicate your importance to the rest of your organization?
+- How do you communicate your importance to the rest of the global economy (i.e. other employers)?